srivatsanb-alt/fmMuleInterfaceCompare/docs/support_manual.md

 2. Use the config editor, select the database fm_config, select the collection data_backup, click on the document to edit it

 3. Edit keep_size_mb, FM will try to restrict the data inside static/data_backup folder to keep_size_mb only.
-The contents in the data backup folder will sorted and deleted based on their time of creation, older data will be deleted first.
+The contents in the data backup folder will sorted and deleted based on their time of creation, older data will be deletedparking_id first.
 The default is set to 1000MB

 4. Use can also set prune_ununsed_images to true or false based on whether you want to clean up old docker images.
 Set prune_images_used_until_h accordingly, all the images that were unused in the last prune_images_used_until_h hours will be deleted.